zhangxijing97/Attendance/README.md

 Please note that all student information used for demonstration purposes in this app is randomly generated and does not represent real student data.

+## Future Updates

+We are currently working on adding new features to the Attendance app, including the ability to sync attendance data with a server.
+Stay tuned for updates!

 ## Contributing

 If you would like to contribute to the Attendance app, please fork the repository and submit a pull request.